patrickbucher/tpop/notes/chapter02.md

 complexity `O(n * log n)`, but requires more memory than quicksort: The values are stored twice (array and tree), and each value has two extra pointers.

+In `sort_benchmark.c`, the three sort approaches are compared as follows (`make sort_bench`):

+    $ ./sort_bench 5000000
+    treesort:       13.000
+    quicksort:      9.000
+    libsort:        7.000

+    $ ./sort_bench 10000000
+    treesort:       31.000
+    quicksort:      21.000
+    libsort:        16.000

+Even though `treesort` has a low runtime complexity, it is outperformed by `quicksort` and the standard library implementation.
+The overhead of building up the tree structure seems to have a big impact if `n` is relatively small.

 ### Exercise 2-13

 Devise and implement a set of tests for verifying that the tree routines are